Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

 ## sorting

-It would make sense to do multiple rounds of sorting, by latency, by throughput, by country,... we will focus at sorting by country first.
-There's 100's of 'free' APIs for 'Geo-IP' lookups, but there's always one catch: after a certain amount of queries, they ask for your credit card.
+It would make sense to do multiple rounds of sorting, by latency, by throughput, by country, we will focus on sorting by country first.
+There’s 100’s of ‘free’ APIs for ‘Geo-IP’ lookups, but there’s always one catch: after a certain amount of queries, they ask for your credit card.

 How do those services do it?
-I've done some googling and it turns out, there's free databases available, most notably the [IP2Location Db's](https://www.ip2location.com/database) - we will use LITE-DB5 which has a C# parser by the taiwanese [Sky Land Universal Coorporation](https://github.com/SkyLandTW) licensed under the Unlicense.
+I’ve done some googling and as it turns out, there’s free databases available, most notably the [IP2Location Db's](https://www.ip2location.com/database) - we will use LITE-DB5 which has a C# parser by the Taiwanese [Sky Land Universal Coorporation](https://github.com/SkyLandTW) licensed under the Unlicense.
 Perfect.
-Let's legally steal their code and hook it up.
+Let’s legally steal their code and hook it up.

 *I will dive deeper into how this db was created in my next networking article*
 ```csharp